Pupil Premium and Free School Meals

 Here is the link to Kent's website to apply for Free School Meals:

-Please speak to Mrs Brown in the school office if you require any assistance with your application.
+Please speak to the school office if you require any assistance with your application.